neilpricetw/kubernetes-security-nodejs-mysql/README.md

 # Kubernetes Security Best Practice Recommendations

 This repo has two examples of creating the same simple NodeJS / MySQL application running on Kubernetes.
-The first in the insecure-original folder has no modifications and does not follow best practices, it literally just deploys the application.
+The first in the insecure-original folder has no modifications and does not follow best practices, it literally just has a deployable application.
 The second in the securely-modified folder has modications from the original to make it more secure and inline with best practices.

-Below goes into detail about each of the best practice modifications I've made explaining why it's good to implement them and how to implement them.
-You'll find that there isn't a simple Kubernetes switch to enable making it secure but instead multiple recommended but optional steps you can take to reduce the chance of being hacked and if compromised reduce the possible attack surface area.
+Below goes into detail about each of the best practice modifications / recommendations I've made explaining why it's good to implement them and how to implement them.
+You'll find that there isn't a simple Kubernetes switch to enable making the platform secure but instead multiple optional steps you can take to reduce the chance of being hacked and if compromised reduce the possible attack surface area.

-For details on how to build and deploy either the insecure or secure solutions using minikube check out their READMEs ([insecure-original readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/insecure-original/README.md), [securely-modified readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/securely-modified/README.md)).
+For details on how to build and deploy either the insecure or secure solutions using minikube check out their READMEs which are inside their respective folders ([insecure-original readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/insecure-original/README.md), [securely-modified readme](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/securely-modified/README.md)).

-## List of Security Modifications
+## List of Security Modifications / Recommendations

 ### 1. Always scan and patch your application and image
 __Why__:
 This is the minimal viable security which should be implemented.
 Hackers have plenty of online documentation and specialist tools that can exploit known vulnerabilities.
 If you don't patch your application and images then they will remain in a known vulnerable state which could have been avoided.
-Low hanging fruit for a seasoned hacker!
+Low hanging fruit for a hacker!

 __Preventative Steps__:
 You can use __dependabot__ which is built into Github or __[Trivy](https://github.com/aquasecurity/trivy)__ to scan for package dependency vulnerabilities.
 Interestingly when comparing the two Trivy picked up more vulnerabilities than Dependabot (but Dependabot picked up one that Trivy didn't detect).
-Trivy can also scan container images for vulnerabilities and can be run on the command line or in a CI/CD pipeline and if desired stop a build if high or critical CVEs are detected.
+Trivy can also scan vulnerabilities in container images and can be run on the command line or in a CI/CD pipeline and if desired stop a build if high or critical CVEs are detected.
-You can see in the [GitHub Action Code](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/.github/workflows/securely-modified-ci.yaml) I am running Trivy against both the application code and then also against the image as it will pick up different vulnerabilities.
+You can see in the [GitHub Action Code](https://github.com/neilpricetw/kubernetes-security-nodejs-mysql/blob/main/.github/workflows/securely-modified-ci.yaml) I am running Trivy against both the application code as well as the container image as it will pick up different vulnerabilities.

 ### 2. Never run containers as root or privileged mode
 __Why__:
-If your container gets compromised then running as root or priviliged mode (removes most of the isolation provided by the container) making it fairly easy for the hacker to break out of the container and gain full access to the host node, potentially the cluster, any kubernetes secrets and possibly all your data.
+If your container gets compromised then running as root or priviliged mode (removes most of the isolation provided by the container) making it fairly easy for the hacker to break out of the container and gain full access to the host, potentially the cluster, any kubernetes secrets and possibly all your data.
 Once they have access to run commands on the host they could for example query the cluster API to create their own pods or write a key to /root/.ssh/authorized_keys on the host to gain remote access or worse.
-In security tip 7 further down we'll show you how to ensure privileged mode is prohibited through the security context.
+In the 7th recommendation further down this page I'll show you how to ensure privileged mode is prohibited through the security context.

 __Preventative Steps__:
 In securely-modified/node-app/Dockerfile I've added the following as the last line which defines the user that the container should run as.